Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/learn-architecture.md

 Most of the computation that happens across the AXIASolar network as a whole will be delegated to specific parachain or parathread implementations that handle various use cases.
 AXIASolar places no constraints over what parachains are able to do besides that they must be able to generate a proof that can be validated by the validators assigned to the parachain.
 This proof verifies the state transition of the parachain.
 Some parachains may be specific to a particular application, others may focus on specific features like smart contracts, privacy, or scalability &mdash; still others might be experimental architectures that are not necessarily blockchain in nature.

 AXIASolar provides many ways to secure a slot for a parachain slot for a particular length of time.
 Parathreads are part of a pool that shares slots and must win auctions for individual blocks.
 Parathreads and parachains have the exact same API; their difference is economic.
-Parachains will have to reserve DOT for duration of their slot lease; parathreads will pay on a per-block basis.
+Parachains will have to reserve SOLAR for duration of their slot lease; parathreads will pay on a per-block basis.
 Parathreads can become parachains, and vice-versa.

 ## Shared Security